Average KiwiSaver Balance by Age - What You Need to Know

 3. Most KiwiSaver balances are significantly lower than the suggested amount for a comfortable retirement:

 Most KiwiSaver balances across age cohorts <65 average less than $60,000.
-This figure is well below the New Zealand Retirement Expenditure Guidelines set out by Massey University, which recommends a $600,000 lump sum for a single-person household to live comfortably and have options in retirement in a metropolitan city.
-The recommended lump sum increases to $688,000 for a comfortable lifestyle in the provinces (according to the Massey University report).
+This figure is well below the New Zealand Retirement Expenditure Guidelines set out by Massey University, which recommends a range of sums for a single-person household to live comfortably and have options in retirement in a metropolitan city.

 4. It's common for New Zealanders to "let their KiwiSaver ride" after age 65:

-According to ANZ's research division, 71% of individuals who turned 65 in the year leading up to April did not withdraw any funds from their KiwiSaver account.
+According to 2024 data from ANZ's research division, 71% of individuals who turned 65 in the year leading up to April did not withdraw any funds from their KiwiSaver account.
 Meanwhile, 17% partially withdrew, and 12% withdrew their entire savings.

 5. Regardless of how distant retirement might seem, it’s extremely important to plan your retirement: